AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 ## CDN Logs {#cdn-logs}

-AEM as a Cloud Service provides access to CDN logs, which are useful for use cases including cache hit ratio optimization, and configuring CDN and WAF rules.
+AEM as a Cloud Service provides access to CDN logs, which are useful for use cases including cache hit ratio optimization, and configuring traffic filter rules.
 CDN logs appear in the Cloud Manager **Download Logs** dialog, when selecting the Author or Publish service.

 Note that CDN logs may delayed up to 5 minutes.